Disk Wind Feedback from High-mass Protostars. V. Application of Multi-Modal Machine Learning to Characterize Outflow Properties: Results

 We first apply Smooth Grad-CAM++, an enhanced gradient-based localization method, to visualize which regions of the input images and spectra most strongly influence the model's predictions.
 Compared to standard Grad-CAM, the Grad-CAM++ formulation incorporates pixel-wise weighting of higher-order gradients, allowing it to better capture multiple active regions and complex spatial structures that are particularly relevant for extended objects such as protostellar outflows.
 To further reduce stochastic noise inherent in single-pass gradient maps, we adopt a SmoothGrad-style approach by averaging Grad-CAM++ maps over multiple noisy realizations of the input ($N=10$), with gradients explicitly enabled for our regression targets.

-The resulting heatmaps highlight physically meaningful structures, including central outflow regions, cavity walls, and terminal lobes—that drive the model's inference.
-Figure~\ref{fig.GradCAMPlusPlus_single_vit_Smooth_0} displays representative Grad-CAM++ visualizations for outflow mass prediction using the ViT\_L\_16 model.
+The resulting heatmaps highlight physically meaningful structures that drive the model's inference.
+These include the central outflow regions (the dense, high-velocity gas immediately surrounding the protostellar launch site), the cavity walls (the swept-up material delineating the boundary between the outflowing gas and the ambient envelope), and the terminal lobes (the extended, shocked structures at the leading edge where the outflow impacts the surrounding medium).
+These synthetic features correspond directly to structures commonly seen in real protostellar outflows. \xdtwo{For instance, well-defined cavity walls and terminal bow shocks are prominently observed in high-resolution studies of low-mass systems such as HH 212 \citep{2021ApJ...907L..41L, 2024ApJ...977..126L} and L1527 \citep{2017MNRAS.467L..76S}, as well as in high-mass counterparts like Orion-KL Source I \citep[e.g.,][]{2023ApJ...945...14W} and the ALMA targets analyzed in Section \ref{Application to Real ALMA Outflows and Uncertainty Assessment}.} Figure~\ref{fig.GradCAMPlusPlus_single_vit_Smooth_0} displays representative Grad-CAM++ visualizations for protostellar mass prediction using the ViT\_L\_16 model.
 A comprehensive comparison, including uncertainty maps and corresponding results for ResNet50, is available in Figure~\ref{fig.GradCAMPlusPlus_resnet_vit_Smooth_0} of Appendix~\ref{Gallery of Model Interpretability Visualizations}.

 We find that both architectures primarily attend to the central outflow and cavity regions when predicting mass, consistent with the expectation that mass is encoded in the overall spatial extent and intensity distribution of the flow.
 However, distinct attention strategies emerge for position angle prediction (specifically the cosine term), as detailed in Appendix~\ref{Gallery of Model Interpretability Visualizations} (Figure~\ref{fig.GradCAMPlusPlus_resnet_vit_Smooth_2}).
 While the ResNet50 model focuses sharply on the edges and distal regions of the outflow cavities, ViT\_L\_16 assigns importance to a broader spatial context, including the void regions surrounding the outflow.
 This behavior is physically intuitive, as the outflow axis is defined as much by the geometry of the surrounding low-emission regions as by the emitting material itself.